Tschonti/pontozo/README.md

 # Pontoz-O

-This the repository of Pontoz-O, an application to rate hungarian orienteering events that was developed in collaboration with the Hungarian Orienteering Federation (MTFSZ).
+This is the repository of Pontoz-O, an application to rate Hungarian orienteering events developed in collaboration with the Hungarian Orienteering Federation (MTFSZ).
 The repository was created with Nx and it's made of three packages:

-- Functions: The backend of the application, which is an Azure Funtion App written in TypeScript with the Node programming model v4.
+- Functions: The backend of the application, which is an Azure Function App written in TypeScript with the Node programming model v4.
 - Client: The React frontend of the application.
 - Common: Common types and util functions of the two main packages.

 ## Local development

-The setup for local development is time consuming and requires access to some resources of the MTFSZ that are not public.
+The setup for local development is time-consuming and requires access to some resources of the MTFSZ that are not public.

 You'll need the following applications: